-DEPENDENT: He/She is an individual other than the spouse that has been supported and will continue to be supported (50% or more of that individual personal expenses) by the student and/or spouse.
-If that individual is and will continue to be supported by the student parent(s), that individual would be a dependent of the parent(s) NOT a dependent of the student.
+DEPENDENT: Children who are supported (more than 50%) by the student.
+An individual (other than a spouse), who lives in the student's home and who has been and will continue to be supported (50% or more of personal expenses) by the student and/or spouse.
+If the individual continues to be supported by the student's parents, that individual is a dependent of the parents NOT a dependent of the student.